 To the King of ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen

 24 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.

 19 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, 20 built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, 21 in whom the whole structure, being joined together, grows into a holy temple in the Lord.
 22 In him you also are being built together into a dwelling place for God by the Spirit.

-The “One Spirit” is the Holy Spirit, and that is the Spirit that is indwelled in you when you are obedient to the Gospel of our Salvation by believing in the Gospel, repenting of your sins, confessing that Jesus is the Christ the Son of Living God, and being baptized (fully immersed in water).
-To hold onto to your salvation, you need to continue in the faith firmly established and steadfast and not moved from the hope of the gospel, be sober, having put on the breastplate of faith and love, and put on the helmet the hope of salvation, and take up the sword of the spirit which is the word of God.
+The “One Spirit” is the Holy Spirit, and that is the Spirit that is indwelled in you when you are obedient to the Gospel of Salvation by believing, repenting of your sins, confessing that Jesus is the Christ the Son of Living God, and being baptized (fully immersed in water).
+To hold onto to your salvation you need to continue in the faith firmly established and steadfast and not moved from the hope of the Gospel, being sober and sound in mind having put on the breastplate of faith and love, and put on the helmet the hope of salvation, and take up the sword of the spirit which is the word of God.

 "Is the Holy Spirit Worthy of Worship" Christian Courier